Remittances Are Not Faceless, Mr. Trump!

 Ambassador Curtis A. Ward

-On March 30, 2017, Congressman Mike Rogers (R-AL) introduced H.R.
+(30 April 2017) — On March 30, 2017, Congressman Mike Rogers (R-AL) introduced H.R.
 1813, the Border Wall Funding Act of 2017, which, if enacted by the U.S. Congress and signed by President Donald Trump, would impose a 2% fee on all remittances to Latin America and the Caribbean (LAC).
 Mr. Rogers’ Bill was co-sponsored by eight of his Republican colleagues.
-The Bill has been referred to the relevant House Committees for consideration.
+The Bill was referred to the relevant House Committees for consideration.

 As members of the immigrant community, members of the Caribbean Diaspora must send a very strong message to Mr. Rogers and President Donald Trump: Taxing Remittances to build your Wall is not an option!